paulocheque/python-rest-handler/README.md

     def redirect(self, url, permanent=False, status=None, **kwargs): pass
 ```

-After that, you may use thie Request Manager in any RestHandler you want to:
+After that, you may use the Request Manager in any RestHandler you want to:

 ```python
 class MyRestHandler(RestHandler):